-A. The letters and numbers stamped on the side of each tine are factory code marks which contain either an "L" (on left-curved tines) or an "R" (on right-curved tines).
-See Figure 1.

-B. Or, hold the tine with the blunt edge toward you.
+- A. Letters and numbers may be stamped on the side of each tine with factory code marks which contain either an "L" (on left-curved tines) or an "R" (on right-curved tines).
+See Figure 1. - B. Or, hold the tine with the blunt edge toward you.
 If the tip curves toward the left, the tine is a left-curved tine.
 If the tip curves toward the right, the tine is a right-curved tine.
 See Figures 2 and 3 which show the two types of tines.